 The Texas Historical Atlas features nearly 300,000 site records, including data on Official Texas Historical Markers and National Register of Historic Places properties in Texas.

 The Texas State Library and Archive Commission collects official records of Texas government and other significant historical resources.

 The Shape of Texas is a radio program hosted by the Texas Society of Architects.
-The archives of program can be accessed through the library catalog or on the Texas Society of Architects' website.
+The program can be accessed on the Texas Society of Architects' website.